 Why is There a Beanie on the Seal of the US Senate?

 Here’s where it gets interesting.
 In Roman times, freed slaves were given a felt or leather peaked cap called a pileus, which indicated both their liberty and (for men) their right to vote.
-The hat became associated with liberty and Republican government.
+The hat became associated with liberty and republican government.

 Phrygian Hat, 2nd Century AD

-Fast forward to the 18th century, when Republican revolutionary movement across Europe confused the pileus with the similarly-shaped Phrygian cap and adopted it as their symbol of revolution.
+Fast forward to the 18th century, when the republican revolutionary movement that swept across Europe confused the pileus with the similarly-shaped Phrygian cap and adopted it as their symbol of revolution.
 This was nowhere more pronounced than revolutionary France, where it became such a powerful symbol of the revolution that during the Reign of Terror King Louis the 16th and other nobles and moderates wore them to try show their solidarity with the revolution, and so avoid execution.
 Elaborately constructed hats gave way to knitted versions that could be provided to the masses, and for those who read Dickens’ A Tale of Two Cities and remember Madame Defarge’s ceaseless knitting beside the guillotine, it was liberty caps that she was so busily turning out.

 Liberty Cap Made of Fabric, ca 1790